Minecraft creation maps

 Frequently shown off as one of the Minecraft community’s greatest accomplishments, WesterosCraft recreates the Seven Kingdoms of HBO’s Game of Thrones.
-Using a massive amount of blocks to replicate every detail, seen from the air it starts to become increasingly difficult to distinguish Minecraft Kings Landing from the panning shots of the city in the show.
-At current Westeros is incomplete, but already constructed are classic locations like The Wall, Winterfell, and the Red Keep.
+Using a massive number of blocks to replicate every detail, seen from the air it starts to become increasingly difficult to distinguish Minecraft Kings Landing from the panning shots of the city in the show.
+At current, Westeros is incomplete, but already constructed are classic locations like The Wall, Winterfell, and the Red Keep.

 Demonstrating that the ingenuity of Minecraft users spans beyond just putting blocks together, Crafting Azeroth clones World of Warcraft’s lands using coding science, not mining and an artistic eye.
 Creator Rumsey developed his own code to scan Warcraft’s maps and recreate them in Minecraft blocks, analysing colours in the original landscapes to denote what blocks to use in the replica.
 The result lacks the finesse of a handcrafted piece, but contains every last corner of WoW’s world, which is no mean feat.